zengbing15/lumos_doc/docs/tutorials/usedao.md

 1. Download the latest CKB binary file from the CKB releases page on [GitHub](https://github.com/nervosnetwork/ckb/releases).
 2. Verify the binaries are working and check versions.
-3. Modify the chain config to skip difficulty adjustment, and set all epoch to contain 10 blocks.
+3. Initialize the development or testnet blockchain.
-4. Modify miner config to generate a new block every second.
+4. Create a new account.
-5. Use a specific private key as the wallet used in miner.
+5. Adjust the parameters to shorten the block interval.
+6. Specify the args (public key)  in the `block_assembler` section for receiving mining rewards.
-6. Start the CKB node with the dev chain.
+7. Start the CKB node with the dev chain.
-7. Start the CKB miner in a different terminal.
+8. Start the CKB miner in a different terminal.

 ### Initialize a Node project